 With this simple technique, you can do a granular find and replace in the whole file.

 Find and Replace in Multiple Files

-You can use the excellent Vim arglist to do so.
-Think of it as an internal list of files you can populate and modify.
+To find and replace in multiple files, you can use the excellent Vim arglist.
+Think of it as an internal list of files you can modify.

 If you want to replace an occurrence in every

 :arg *.html- Empty the buffer and populate the arglist with all

 htmlfiles in the current working directory.

 At that point you might scream to your screen, violently shacked by extrem curiosity: what means

 substitute command?
 It prevents Vim to display an error message when the pattern is not found in a file.

 What about doing a find and replace for the files in the working directory and the subdirectories?
 You need to populate the arglist as follows: